Need help with your Discussion

 • The profession’s fundamental skills developed to mirror the 21st century.

-It is suggested that The Myers–Briggs Type Indicator (MBTI) in leadership is applied to address issues presented in this paper, particularly regarding the paradox of technical skills and soft skills.
+It is suggested that The Myers–Briggs Type Indicator (MBTI) in leadership is applied to address issues presented in this paper, particularly regarding the paradox of technical and soft skills.
 It is an introspective self-report questionnaire to indicate differing psychological preferences in how people perceive the world around them and make decisions.
 The MBTI was constructed by Katharine Cook Briggs and her daughter Isabel Briggs Myers.

 The absolute intensity of identity type in leadership advancement originates from self-information.
-Experiencing an MBTI appraisal can help furnish leaders at all professional stages with knowledge of how they think, settle on choices and cooperate with others.
+Experiencing an MBTI appraisal can help furnish leaders at all professional stages with knowledge of how they think, settle on choices, and cooperate with others.
 Influential leaders must have enough self-information to know when they have to modify their initiative style and practices for the benefit of the association.
-The MBTI is an apparatus that can help distinguish approaches from using their usual inclinations and recognise how to extend themselves to function outside their typical ranges of familiarity so they can lead all the more successfully.
+The MBTI is an apparatus that can help distinguish approaches from using their usual inclinations and recognize how to extend themselves to function outside their typical ranges of familiarity so they can lead all the more successfully.

 The intensity of the MBTI is distinguishing general inclinations and benefiting from them; however, in the meantime, figuring out how to successfully use inverse inclinations when essential.
-The apparatus additionally considers leaders to perceive the contrasts between themselves and other people and to change their way of dealing with more noteworthy correspondence and more noticeable impact with their groups and direct reports.
+The apparatus also considers leaders to perceive the contrasts between themselves and other people and to change their way of dealing with more noteworthy correspondence and noticeable impact with their groups and direct reports.

 What can you be the best at?